Covid-19 and the CAC

 Finally they were moved off stage, not for a performance, but for a long scheduled replacement of the stage floor.
-A rigging inspection followed as did cleaning of the basement and replacement of the roof.
+A rigging inspection followed as did cleaning of the basement and replacement of the roof and the stage HVAC.

 Still there is some hope.
-Recently restrictions in Pennsylvania were changed to allow us to do performances at 15% capacity.
-This December, almost nine months after we went dark, we are going to tentatively reopen.
+There is a vaccine and on April 4, restrictions in Pennsylvania w allow us to do performances at 75% capacity.

-Doing so will require cooperation from both patrons and performers.
+Still doing even this will require cooperation from both patrons and performers.
 As per the Governor’s restrictions, the CDC’s guidance and the policies of the Pennsylvania College of Technology, masks will be required upon entry (no exceptions) and worn while seated.
 Seating will be spaced to allow social distancing.
-Patrons will be asked to sit in groups of 1, 2, 4, or 6 in every other row.
+Patrons will be asked to sit in groups of 2 and 4 in every other row.
 Temperature checks will be required at entry.
 People with a fever will not be allowed entry.
 Stagehands will take temperature checks.
 Performers will be distanced from the audience.
 Sanitization stations will abound.
 It will be different from the last time you were at the Center, and not ideal.